Mayfair House, London: History

+The house was designed by Edmund Wimperis in 1912 as part of a project to redesign the adjacent Grosvenor Square and add two new properties onto Carlos Place.
+It featured carvings by Gilbert Seale and Sons.

-Mayfair House was built between 1920-21.
-In 1931 the Duke of Westminster sold the freehold of Mayfair House to Westminster Bank Limited for £11,000.
-The house is a rare freehold property outside the ownership of the Grosvenor Estate.
+In 1931 the Duke of Westminster sold the property's freehold Westminster Bank Limited for £11,000.
+This means it is a freehold outside of the Grosvenor Estate which owns numerous nearby properties.

-In 2007 Eric Parry architects worked on 15 Carlos Place for Timothy Taylor and Lady Helen Taylor for their new Timothy Taylor Art Gallery.
+In 2007, Eric Parry redeveloped the property for Lady Helen Taylor for their new Timothy Taylor Art Gallery.

-Between 2016 and 2017, Mayfair House at 14 Carlos Place underwent a large redevelopment and refurbishment.
 The building was extended at the rear and an extra floor and roof garden were added.
-Byrne Brothers (who had also worked on the renovation of the Connaught Hotel in 2007) carried out the building works which were designed by Derek Williams architect.
-The interiors were refurbished and fitted by Derek Williams and Finchatton.
+Byrne Brothers carried out the building works designed by Derek Williams.
+The interiors were refurbished and fitted by Williams and Finchatton.
 The scheme was the recipient of five CEDIA awards in 2018.

 In 2019 Annabelle Selldorf architects refurbished and redesigned 15 Carlos Place for Mary-Kate and Ashley Olsen's fashion label The Row.

+In the 21st century No. 14 was redesigned by Derek Williams. and no. 15 by Eric Parry and Annabelle Selldorf.